johanguse/next-saas-template/README.md

 ### Extra

-In case you need to change the database and seed again, use this command:
+In case you need to change the database and seed again on localhost or at Vercel, use this command:

 ```sh
 prisma generate && prisma db push --force-reset && pnpm prisma:seed && next build